jackburton79/bescreencapture/README.md

 Note that command constants could change between versions.

-It seems that the most reliable codec / format to use for encoding, in current Haiku nightlies, is AVI/Mpeg4, which should be the default.
+It seems that the most reliable codec / format to use for encoding, in current Haiku nightlies, is MPEG/Mpeg4.
 Other codec/format combos may cause various kinds of problems.

 ## Authors: